harvardd4d/recipebox-server/README.md

 Run `go build` in the recipebox-go-server folder to compile the code.
 This will create an executable named `recipebox-go-server`.
 Run

-    $ ./recipebox-go-server -port=8080
+    $ ./recipebox-go-server

-The server will attach itself to port 8080 by default if the port flag is not specified.
+The server will attach itself to port 8080 by default unless the `PORT` environment variable is set.
+In that case, the server will listen on the value of the PORT environment variable.

+The `DATABASE_URL` environment variable is essential to the operation of the program and should be set to the location of a database containing the recipes table.

 ### Expected behavior